art4711/random-double/README.md

 verificaiton from someone who actually understands set theory and ieee 754 floating point numbers.
-I can confidently say that I know neither, but as the industry standard on stackoverflow and the c++ libraries seems to indicate, something something something one-eyed man and the land of the blind.
+I can confidently say that I know neither, but as the industry standard on stackoverflow and the c++ libraries seems to indicate, neither do most other people.